Skip to Main Content

+Yes.
 Any crack that’s in the range of 9/16th to 1 inch should be a real cause of concern to any homeowner.
 They could signal a deeper and larger problem.
-Because they’re wide, such cracks easily let in water, insects, pests and radon gas.
-Moisture causes mold problems while radon is a toxic gas.
-Insects and pests can infest your basement, climb up to the living area, and cause all kinds of problems from contamination to structural damage.
+Because of their size, such cracks easily let in water, insects, and pests.
+Moisture causes mold problems, and insects can infest your basement, find their way into the living area, and cause all kinds of problems from contamination to structural damage.

-• Diagonal cracks at corners of concrete foundation walls (poured)
+- Diagonal cracks at corners of concrete foundation walls

 What Causes Foundations to Crack?